Cray-HPE/docs-csm/operations/utility_storage/Alternate_Storage_Pools.md

 ## Known use cases

-* A landing space for the csm tarball used for upgrades.
+* A landing space for the CSM tarball used for upgrades.
-* Temporary space needed for maintainance or pre/post upgrade activities.
+* Temporary space needed for maintenance or pre/post upgrade activities.

 ## Best Practices